 While awaiting an asylum decision, Gutierrez and his son settled in Las Cruces, New Mexico, and regularly completed their required check-ins with Immigration and Customs Enforcement.

 On July 19, 2017, nearly a decade after Gutiérrez’s original application for asylum, El Paso immigration judge Robert Hough denied his asylum request, ruling that Gutiérrez’s testimony was not credible, he had not sufficiently established fear of torture, and he had failed to show that the Mexican government could not protect him.

 Beckett, Gutiérrez’s lawyer, believes that the judge underestimated the risks that Mexican journalists face.
 He said that, although Gutiérrez has not received specific threats from the Mexican military since entering the United States, the reporter still believes he would be killed if he returned to Mexico.

 “The threat is still viable, and military people have long memories,” Beckett said.

-Beckett said that it was technically legal for ICE to deport his client, since a judge had already been made on his asylum request, but that the deportation attempt was still very unexpected and unusual, since Gutierrez had an appeal pending and there were irregularities in the case.
+Beckett said that it was technically legal for ICE to deport his client, since an immigration judge had previously denied Gutiérrez’s asylum request.
+But he said that the detention and attempted deportation was still very unexpected and unusual, since Gutiérrez had an appeal pending before the Board of Immigration Appeals and there were irregularities in the case.